GuilongAaron/NN_with_InnerProduct_for_CTR/README.md

 ## input data

-train and target data are provided in the data folder.
+Train and target data are provided in the data folder.
 They are preprocessed data in percentage of display percentage and CTR for a certain category.

 This program has a MIT license.